 Cyborg: Told you I could kick your butt.

-In the Fox series, the X-Men once fought their evenly-matched counterparts in X-Factor until Beast suggested they switch.
+- In the Fox series, the X-Men once fought their evenly-matched counterparts in X-Factor until Professor X suggested they switch.

-Inverted in an episode of The Powerpuff Girls where three crooks dress up as the Powerpuff Girls.
+- Inverted in an episode of The Powerpuff Girls where three crooks dress up as the Powerpuff Girls.
 When the Girls and the crooks throw down, both sides end up attacking their teammates by mistake before Blossom says they should just fight their counterparts to keep things simple.
-The whole episode is taken into Refuge in Audacity territory because the crooks' disguises are blatantly obvious to the viewernote as in, grown men wearing giant plastic "heads" and dresses and yet everyone including the real Powerpuff Girls and the crooks still confuses them for the real thing.
+The whole episode is taken into Refuge in Audacity territory because the crooks' disguises are blatantly obvious to the viewernote and yet everyone including the real Powerpuff Girls and the crooks still confuses them for the real thing.

-The Hercules and Aladdin crossover "Hercules and the Arabian Night" had Hades and Jafar team up.
+- The Hercules: The Animated Series and Aladdin: The Series crossover "Hercules and the Arabian Night" had Hades and Jafar team up.
 They decide to take on each other's enemy.
 Jafar says Hercules should be easy for him because Hercules isn't very agile nor clever, and Hades thinks Aladdin is worthless because he doesn't have Super Strength.
 The heroes defeat them anyway.
 Afterwards, the villains try Plan B: Let's You and Him Fight.

 - While antagonism at the level of actually fighting doesn't last long enough for them to switch, the Futurama episode where the gang travels to a parallel universe lampshades why this trope might be a good idea.